-China 1960 AD
+China 1960 CE

 After some of the most turbulent decades in China's history, the Communist Party now rules the vast country.

-What is happening in China in 1960AD
+What is happening in China in 1960CE

 The years after the fall of the Qing dynasty and the founding of the Chinese republic were some of the most turbulent in China’s history.

-Within a few years of its proclamation in 1912, the government of the republic had lost control of the country, and China fell into chaos.
-Some measure of order was restored by the Nationalist Party (the Goumindang) in 1926, but then a bitter struggle broke out between it and the rising Communist Party.
 The Nationalists gained the upper hand, and, hard pressed by Goumindang forces, the Communists carried out a gruelling treck – the “Long March” – from their bases in southern China, to link up with more of their forces to the north (1934-6).
 This event consolidated Mao Zedong’s leadership of the Party.

 For the next ten years, until the end of World War 2, all Chinese forces were committed to fighting the Japanese.
 Immediately this fighting was concluded, however, the struggle between the Communists and the Goumindang resumed.
 By 1949 the Communists had control of all China except for Taiwan, to which the Goumindang had fled.
 The Communists proclaimed the formation of the People’s Republic of China.